Live TV Streaming Services: Comparison

 - Worst cable channel selection of any provider.

 - On demand content has playback issues.

 - Cloud DVR only lets your record up to 20 hours.

-While early reviews knocked DIRECTV NOW’s stream stability, the service has improved (but still can be spotty).
+While early reviews knocked AT&T TV NOW’s stream stability, the service has improved (but still can be spotty).
 Live streaming is generally stable and works just as well as other providers.
 We did receive playback issues with on demand content sometimes.